Help Desk

 hserver

-A helper program on the user's machine that communicates with the License Server to retrieve licenses.
-When Houdini is run on an artist's machine, it asks hserver on his machine to get a license. hserver then asks the License Server for a license.
+A helper service on the user's machine that communicates with the License Server to retrieve licenses.
+When Houdini starts up on an artist's machine, it connects to hserver running on that machine to ask for a license. hserver then asks the License Server, which may be on a different machine, for a license.

 Only one copy / one version of hserver is ever running at one time on any given machine.